Download Our Free E-book

 Cases with allegations of unlawful subletting.

-Cases with allegations of abandonment of the property, non-occupation or death of defendant.
+Cases with allegations of abandonment of the property, non-occupation or death of the defendant.

 Cases concerning what was allocated by an authority as ‘temporary accommodation’ and is specifically needed by the authority for reallocation as ‘temporary accommodation’.